The new Motion Eye™ camera

 Tips and tricks

-Below, you’ll find some tips and tricks on how to get more out of your Xperia™ camera and improve your photographing skills.
+Below, you’ll find some tips and tricks on how to get more out of your Xperia™ camera and improve your photography skills.

 More focus and less blur